What is the structure of Oakville Little League Baseball?

 Who do I contact if I have a problem that needs to be resolved by the League?

-If at any time you have a issue you feel needs to be addressed or just want information, you can e-mail the League at email@example.com.
-However, please first discuss any concerns with your child’s Team Manager, then with the Division’s Convenor who’s contact information is on the Board & Volunteer page.
+If at any time you have a issue you feel needs to be addressed or just want information, you can e-mail the league’s VP of Baseball Operations.
+However, please first discuss any concerns with your child’s Team Manager, then with the Division’s Convenor.
+The VP of Baseball Operations and Convenors can be contacted via our Contact Us page.
 You are also welcome to attend a Board meeting and express your concerns directly to the Board with prior approval from the President.